Global installation (stable)

-MCP Firebird is a server that implements Anthropic's Model Context Protocol (MCP) for Firebird SQL databases.
-It enables Large Language Models like Claude to securely access, analyze, and manipulate data in Firebird databases through a controlled interface, allowing for SQL queries, schema analysis, and database management operations.
+MCP Firebird is an implementation of Anthropic's Model Context Protocol (MCP) for Firebird SQL databases.
+It allows Large Language Models like Claude to securely access, analyze, and manipulate data in Firebird databases through a well-defined protocol, enabling powerful AI-assisted database interactions.

 # Global installation (stable)